The Importance of Regularly Replacing Your Filter Elements

 Posted on July 8th, 2020

-Compressed air is one of the most important and widely used utilities in the world.
-Often labelled the ‘Fourth Utility’ due to its widespread use, compressed air and gas is used in industries ranging from automotive and mining, to food and beverage, and medical.
+Compressed air is one of the most important utilities in the world and is known as the ‘Fourth Utility’ because it is so widespread.
+It is used in industries ranging from automotive and mining, to food and beverage, and medical.

-The proper functioning of a compressed air system is vital to its effectiveness, but many users often forget about the importance of regular filter maintenance and its effect on both production quality and system longevity.
+To ensure effective use, the proper functioning of a compressed air system is vital.
+But many users forget about the importance of replacing filter elements and carrying out maintenance.
+Many users ignore the effects on both production quality and system longevity.
 The below guide tells you everything you know about replacing your filter elements:

 Why Replace Filter Elements?

-Filter Elements remove contaminants such as water vapour, oil, dust, and micro-organisms from the air stream.
-As they impact with the filter media, potentially harmful and damaging particulates in the air become trapped between the filter media fibres.
-This can lead to the filter media becoming blocked, causing a lower differential pressure and an increase in the cost and energy needed to run the system.
+Filter Elements remove contaminants such as water vapour, oil and dust from the air stream.
+The impact on filter media can cause harmful and damaging particulates in the air to become trapped between the filter media fibres.
+This can lead to the filter media becoming blocked, which will lower differential pressure and increase the cost and energy needed to run the system.

 During operation, the filter element is also exposed to extreme and changing conditions, such as: